Clarence-pan/zhihu-topbar-remover/README.md

-# 关于zhihu-topbar-remover
+# About zhihu-topbar-remover
-难道你不觉得之后的蓝色顶栏太过刺眼了吗？来去掉它。
+Do you think the big blue topbar in zhihu is too dazzling?
+Let's remove it.

-# 如何安装
+# How To Install
-1. 可以在[这里]下载扩展；
+1. Download the chrome extension [here].
-2. 然后打开chrome的扩展程序设置；
+2. Then open chrome extension settings page.
-3. 将下载的扩展拖拽到页面上；
+3. Drag the downloaded extension to the page.
-4. 并在弹出的对话框中选择“添加”；
+4. Choose "add" in the popup dialog.
-5. 现在就可以浏览一个没有顶栏的知乎了。
+5. Now, you can browser zhihu.com without its topbar.

-# 如何恢复知乎的顶栏？
+# How To Restore Zhihu's Topbar?
-1. 你可以在页面的右上角找到一个圆圈；
+1. You could found a circle on the top-right corner in the page.
-2. 点击，则可以恢复顶栏；
+2. Click it.
+Then the topbar would be restored.
-3. 再点击，则可以去除顶栏。
+3. Click it again.
+The topbar would be removed.